mstange/framehop/Readme.md

 Framehop is so fast that stack walking is a miniscule part of sampling in both scenarios where I've tried it.

-In [this perfrecord example](https://share.firefox.dev/3s6mQKl) of profiling a single-threaded Rust application, walking the stack takes a quarter of the time it take to query macOS for the thread's register values.
-In [another perfrecord example](https://share.firefox.dev/3ksWaPt) of profiling a Firefox build without frame pointers, the dwarf unwinding takes 4x as long as the querying of the register values, but is still overall cheaper than the cost of thread_suspend + thread_get_state + thread_resume.
+In [this samply example](https://share.firefox.dev/3s6mQKl) of profiling a single-threaded Rust application, walking the stack takes a quarter of the time it take to query macOS for the thread's register values.
+In [another samply example](https://share.firefox.dev/3ksWaPt) of profiling a Firefox build without frame pointers, the dwarf unwinding takes 4x as long as the querying of the register values, but is still overall cheaper than the cost of thread_suspend + thread_get_state + thread_resume.

 In [this example of processing a `perf.data` file](https://share.firefox.dev/3vSQOTb), the bottleneck is reading the bytes from disk, rather than stackwalking.
 [With a warm file cache](https://share.firefox.dev/3Kt6sK1), the cost of stack walking is still comparable to the cost of copying the bytes from the file cache, and most of the stack walking time is spent reading return addresses from the stack bytes.